julianpeeters/avrohugger/README.md

 * Support more Avro types: fixed, decimal via logical types.
 * Support for RPC using the Scavro format.
+* Support option for using case objects to represent enums
+* Support for expanding Standard ADT strings into SpecificRecord and Scavro ADTs

 ## Testing

 The `test` task will only run the tests in `src/test`.
-The `scripted` task runs all tests in `src/test`, as well as the serialization tests in `src/sbt-test`. _Note:_ the scripted tests depend on a local version of `sbt-avrohugger` that needs to be published with the version of `avrohugger` that is to be tested.
+The `scripted` task runs all tests in `src/test`, as well as the serialization tests in `src/sbt-test`. _Note:_ the scripted tests depend on a local version of `sbt-avrohugger` that needs to be published with the updated version of `avrohugger` that is to be tested.

 #### Credits
 Depends on [Avro](https://github.com/apache/avro) and [Treehugger](https://github.com/eed3si9n/treehugger). `avrohugger-tools` is based on [avro-tools](http://avro.apache.org/docs/1.7.7/gettingstartedjava.html#Serializing+and+deserializing+with+code+generation).